Soumyadeep20/Sunbase_Assignment/README.md

 # Sunbase_Assignment

 ************************************************************* 1st Phase *************************************************************
+Each and every API end point is fully working.
+Tested using postman also.
 Backend APIs:-
 -Create a customer: To create a new customer there have an api .
                     end point:- /customer/save